-About: [ALOUD] brings together today’s brightest cultural, scientific, and political luminaries with the curious minds of Los Angeles to L.A.’s Central Library.
+About: [ALOUD] features a range of authors, scientists, thinkers, political luminaries and artists to engage Angeleños in critical civic and cultural discourse, inspiring lifelong learning and exploring.
 Past events have featured Reza Aslan, Margaret Atwood, Chimamanda Ngozi Adichie, Denis Johnson, Dinaw Mengestu, Marilynne Robinson and Marisa Silver.

 Time: 7:15 pm